-- The content of the curriculum. - Our ethos, which promotes a positive, supportive and secure environment and gives children a sense of being valued. - Our behaviour policies, which are aimed at supporting vulnerable pupils in the schools.

-- We will ensure that children know that some behaviour is unacceptable but they are valued and not to be blamed for any abuse which has occurred. - Liaison with other agencies that support children such as Social Services, Child and Adult Mental Health Services (CAMHS), Education Welfare Service and Educational Psychology Service. - Ensuring that when a child leaves our schools, if they are subject to a Child Protection Plan, their information is transferred to the new school immediately and that the child's social worker is informed.
+- The content of the curriculum. - Our ethos, which promotes a positive, supportive and secure environment and gives children a sense of being valued. - Our behaviour policies, which are aimed at supporting vulnerable pupils in the schools. - Ensuring that children know that some behaviour is unacceptable but that they are valued and not to be blamed for any abuse that they may have suffered. - Liaising with other agencies that support children, such as Social Services, Child and Adult Mental Health Services (CAMHS), Education Welfare Service and Educational Psychology Service. - Ensuring that when a child leaves our schools, if they are subject to a Child Protection Plan, their information is transferred to the new school immediately and that the child's social worker is informed.